LeviMooreDev/PHP-Lightweight-Framework/README.md

 3. Fast prototyping.<br>
 For big systems and paid work I normally use Laravel, but for things like a ToDo app or when prototyping, a simple framework structure is better.<br><br>

+I have used and tested the framework on PHP version 7.4

 # Packages
 In the explanation below we are going to use an authentication package as example.